MiheerTamkhane/crystals-ecom/README.md

 # CrystalKart

-CrystalKart is a Ecommerce site were you can buy the Curated & Ethically Conscious Collections of Crystals.
+[CrystalKart.com](https://crystalkart.netlify.app/) is a Ecommerce site were you can buy the Curated & Ethically Conscious Collections of Crystals.
 Which will help you to allow positive, fruitful energy to flow into the body and do away with the negative, toxic energy.

 ## Description